offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

   `{bm-error} Referencing slice height or thickness? use height_LAYER or thickness_LAYER or thick_LAYER or wrap in !!/(height|thickness|thicker|thick)/`
   `{bm-error} Don't need _LAYER suffix to disambiguate layer height - it's only required for heigh on its own/(layer height_LAYER)/`

-* `{bm} infill` - A pattern added to the interior of the 3D model being sliced, intended to strengthen/sturdiness of printed object.
-Infills are typically described using density and pattern type.
-The higher the density, the stronger the object. `{ref} https://bambulab.com/en/support/academy/10/course/1031276649528733696/chapter/214`

 * `{bm} bridging/(bridging|bridge)/i` - Part of a 3D model where there is a mid-air horizontal gap between two or more sides, leaving that part with nothing underneath it to help hold it up.
 During printing, supports_BO are often added to bridging areas.

   ![bridge example](bridge_example.drawio.svg) `{ref} https://bambulab.com/en/support/academy/10/course/1031276649528733696/chapter/214`